 While possible, it’s a good idea to make sure the cupboards and freezer are stocked with plenty of food for the winter.
 When it’s too cold or icy to leave the house, consider ordering shopping online to be delivered, to avoid any risk of falls and slips on a visit to the shops.

 If any repeat prescriptions will be needed over winter, make sure they’re ordered in plenty of time as the bad weather can cause delays.
 If an elderly friend or relative is susceptible to colds during this season, it’s wise to make sure there’s some cold and flu medicine in the house too, just in case.

-Keep the home warm
+Keep the home warm over winter

 The cold weather is likely to prevent people from venturing out, so it’s important to make sure home is a cosy, safe place to be.